 Other councillors act as ‘lead members’ on specific issues and support cabinet members.
 Lead members cannot make decisions – even if a cabinet member is not available.

 If you require more information please contact Richard Mell (Head of Democratic Services) on 01724 296230 or by email at Richard.firstname.lastname@example.org

-The Cabinet is made up of the leader of the council and seven other councillors appointed by the leader.
+The Cabinet is made up of the leader of the council and eight other councillors appointed by the leader.

 Each member of the Cabinet has a particular portfolio, covering service and councilwide responsibilities: